samuellawrentz/rc-json-editor/README.md

 - react
 - react-dom

-## Things to do
+## TBD: Things to do
-- Provide the full control of the rendering part as a prop
+- Provide the full control of the rendering part as a prop, so that users can render the UI based on their needs.
 - Provide event callbacks

 ## Usage